i-am-sabhi/i-am-sabhi/README.md

 ## 💫 Welcome to my GitHub 💫

 ### About Me 😄
-- 🌱 I’m a Skilled Supply Chain Professional with over 8 Years of Experience in the Supply Chain & Logistics Industry.
+- 🌱 I’m a Skilled Data Analytics Professional with over 8 Years of Experience in the Supply Chain & Logistics Industry.
 - 🎯 I Specialize in Operational Excellence, Continuous Process Improvement and Process Automation.
 - 🦾 Leveraging insights procured through Data Analysis & Visualization, I help businesses take decisions from a Data-Driven Perspective